Inference

 KV Cache

 During generation, an LLM computes attention over all tokens in the context at every step.
 Without caching, generating a 1,000-token response on a 10,000-token context would require 10 million attention operations.
-The KV (key-value) cache stores the attention key and value matrices for all processed tokens, so each new token only needs attention over the cached values rather than recomputing from scratch.
+The KV (key-value) cache stores the attention key and value tensors for all processed tokens, so each new token only needs attention computed over the cached values rather than recomputing from scratch.

 Why it matters